subugoe/oa2020cadata/analysis/001_kb_rp_pretest.md

 5 records

-Potential issues: Only one affiliation is tagged as `RP` in `wos_b_2019.items_author_institutions`.

 ## Example 2

-More than one corresponding author is listed.
+Potential issues: More than one corresponding author is listed.
 For `UT_EID=000372645900002`, the Web of Science lists seven corresponding authors and four reprint adresses.
+Furthermore, as in Example 1, only one affiliation is tagged as `RP` in `wos_b_2019.items_author_institutions`.

 ``` sql
 select  distinct wos_b_2019.institutions.countrycode,